Neil-Opena/CSE-114-Final-Project-JavaFX/README.md

 # CSE-114-Final-Project-JavaFX

+1. Download the latest Release
+2. Extract the zip file
+3. Go to out/artifacts/CSE_114_Final_Project_JavaFX
-In order to run the application, download the ZIP and extract the files.
-Run the Executable JAR file to run the game.
+4. Click on the Executable JAR file to run
+5. Enjoy! :)